-Ms. Moll completed her studies at Illinois Wesleyan University and the Ecole Normale de Musique de Paris.
-She enjoys working out, cooking, and traveling.
-Ms. Moll currently resides in New York City where she studies voice with Scott Flaherty.
+Ms. Moll studied in Paris, France at the Ecole Normale de Musique.
+She enjoys working out, cooking, reading, and traveling.
+Ms. Moll currently resides in New York City where she studies with Scott Flaherty.

 Bellini / I Capuletti e i Montecchi / Romeo

 Bizet / Carmen / Carmen, Mercédès

 Massenet / Werther / Charlotte